RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

 .. code-block:: python

-    from ash import *
     #Create an Amber-compatible forcefield for a small molecule using GAFF or OpenFF
     small_molecule_parameterizer(xyzfile="BEN-cation-opt.xyz", forcefield_option='GAFF', resname="BEN", charge=1)
     #This will create a BEN.pdb file and a gaff_BEN.xml file

 The function writes out an XML-file with the forcefield parameters for the ligand (here BEN.xml) and also writes out a compatible PDB-file (here BEN.pdb).
 Do note that the atom ordering may have changed compared to the input XYZ-file.
 This PDB-file will contain CONECT lines for the ligand (necessary for OpenMM to recognize the ligand).

-.. note:: If you don't wish to use small_molecule_parameterizer (or if it fails; contact us if that is the case) you could prepare an OpenMM XML-file for the ligand in some other way.
+.. note:: If you don't wish to use **small_molecule_parameterizer** (or if it fails; contact us if that is the case) you could prepare an OpenMM XML-file for the ligand in some other way.
 Make sure that the PDB-file atom ordering and names match the XML-file.

 ######################################################